Get

 Theoretically, cats do possess the muscles and nerves that would be required to position their lips in a way that a human would interpret as a “smile”.
 However, cats don’t smile for the reasons humans do.

-Cats are able to perceive some human emotions and respond to them 1.
+Cats can perceive some human emotions and respond to them 1.
 They often rely on visual and auditory cues to formulate a response.
 Cats are able to distinguish between human emotional cues and can read human body language to an extent – cats have been known to spend more time with people that are depressed 2, and they tend to interact more with humans that seem excited or agitated 3.

 Cats don’t form emotions to elicit feelings.
 Instead, they elicit emotions to respond to their environment.
 For example, a cat that’s had a bad experience with a vet visit in the past might appear frightened and agitated when brought into a vet’s office for subsequent visits because they’ve been emotionally motivated to not enjoy the experience.